juhroque/doggie-website/README.md

 - [x] Fecth at least the breeds data
 - [x] Random dog image button
-- [ ] Clean the code by separating the components into pages
+- [x] Clean the code by separating the components into pages
 - [ ] Custom hooks
+- [ ] Better styling
 - [ ] ... thinking!